rahulgopinath/rahulgopinath.github.io/_posts/2023-03-16-valiant-parser.markdown

                 for j,cell in enumerate(row):
                     if A in cell and B in table[j][length]: return j return -1
-        # identify the rules
         rules = self.grammar[sym]
-        # check if any of the rules match.
         c_i, c_j, c_k = -1, -1, -1
         A_j, B_j = None, None
         for rule in rules: